walmartlabs/generator-thorax/README.md

     npm install -g yo generator-thorax

-Now create your app and
+Now create your app and cd into the directory:

     yo thorax app
-    cd app
+    [?]
+Would you like to generate the app in a new directory?
+Yes [?]
+Would you like to include Bootstrap?
+Yes
+    [?]
+Would you like to setup your project with a sample application?
+(Use arrow keys) Hello World
+          Todo List
+        ❯ None

+To generate the completed version of the todo app we're about to create, select `Todo List` in the options listed above.
+To get started, let's generate our first model:

 ### Setup